 - Using own device to take notes (e.g. laptop), unless otherwise indicated in the ECTS sheet for a course unit

-- Allowed to drink water in class and during exams
+- Drinking water in class and during exams is allowed.

 - Lecturers use sound amplification, if necessary, to ensure that they can be heard when addressing a large audience

-What kind of Individual Learning Certificate are there?
+What kind of Individual Learning Certificates are there?